moon0440/nix-flake-rust/README.md

 # Rust Development with Nix Flake

-Welcome to our template, designed to streamline your Rust development process using Nix.
+Welcome to my template, designed to streamline your Rust development process using Nix.
 This comprehensive guide aims to provide you with a detailed understanding of how to leverage various tools for an efficient and organized development workflow in Rust.
 We utilize Nix, a powerful package manager, to create a consistent development environment.
 Alongside, we integrate several tools, each serving a unique purpose in enhancing your Rust programming experience.
 ## Key Components
-- **:**  At the core, we use Nix, an advanced package manager, to set up a reliable and reproducible development shell specifically for Rust projects.
+- At the core, we use Nix, an advanced package manager, to set up a reliable and reproducible development shell specifically for Rust projects.
 This ensures that you work in a controlled environment with consistent dependencies and tooling.
-- **:**  Standard is used to maintain organization and clarity in your Nix code.
+- Standard is used to maintain organization and clarity in your Nix code.
 It helps in keeping the structure of your Nix configurations neat and readable.
-- **:**  Fenix is an integral part of this setup, responsible for fetching the latest Rust binaries through Nix.
+- Fenix is an integral part of this setup, responsible for fetching the latest Rust binaries through Nix.
 This ensures that you always have access to the newest features and updates in Rust.
-- **:**  Crane is a tool that enhances the building process of Rust projects within Nix.
+- Crane is a tool that enhances the building process of Rust projects within Nix.
 It allows for incremental builds, significantly speeding up the development cycle and facilitating rapid iteration.
 - **Rust Analyzer Integration:**  We've seamlessly integrated Rust Analyzer to work out-of-the-box.
 This is particularly beneficial for terminal-based editors supporting language servers, offering immediate and efficient code analysis.
 - **Editor Recommendation:**  For an editor with exceptional support for both Nix and Rust, we recommend trying out [Helix](https://github.com/helix-editor/helix#readme) .
-It's configured to work smoothly with our setup, providing an enriched coding experience.
+It's configured to work smoothly with this setup, providing an enriched coding experience.
 ## Getting Started: Bootstrap Your Project

 Follow these steps to set up a new Rust project using this template: